Accessibility statement for Civil Service Jobs

 Non-compliance with the accessibility regulations

-- There are pages with incorrect heading structure, some forms where labelling is inconsistent, and some tables with missing table headers and blank cells, so it is difficult for screen reader users to understand and navigate page layout.
+• There are pages with incorrect heading structure, some forms where labelling is inconsistent, and some tables with missing table headers and blank cells.
+These issues make it difficult for screen reader users to understand and navigate page layout.
 This fails criterion 1.3.1 (information and relationships).

 Content that’s not within the scope of the accessibility regulations